-And that’s one of the main disadvantages of using external platforms for AI integration.
+And that’s one of the main disadvantages of using external platforms for AI app development.

 The initial costs might seem low, but they can skyrocket.

-This is especially true if you need to scale your AI solutions or add new functionalities to your product.
+This is especially true if you need to scale your AI solutions or add new functionalities to your app.

 Another problem that can happen with external platforms is becoming overly reliant on a specific platform.